Holy Diver (video game): Release

 The game was self-published by Irem and released on April 28, 1989 for the Family Computer in Japan.
 The game was scheduled for a North American release in the same year, and even received a brief preview in Electronic Gaming Monthly, but the game was never released outside Japan.
 Since release, the game has gone onto becoming a rare game that is sought after by collectors.
-In 2018, the title was noted to cost around $75 USD for just the cartridge, and up to $200 USD for the complete game with box and manual.
+In 2018, the title was noted to cost around US$75 for just the cartridge, and up to US$200 for the complete game with box and manual.
 Also, unauthorized reproductions of the game have been produced and sold as well.

 In 2018, 29 years after the game was first released, distributor Retro-Bit published a worldwide physical re-release for the Nintendo Entertainment System.
 This was the first time the game was released outside of Japan, and was translated into English.
-The new edition is limited to 2,900 copies, and costs $35 USD for the regular version, and $60 USD for the Collector's Edition, which includes a hard embossed box, pins, stickers, art prints and a hard covered notebook.
+The new edition is limited to 2,900 copies, and costs US$35 for the regular version, and US$60 for the Collector's Edition, which includes a hard embossed box, pins, stickers, art prints and a hard covered notebook.
 The game was also released on Retro-Bit's microconsole, the Super Retro-Cade.